brson/rust-contract-comparison/blog/parity-ink.md

   - Interlude: What the ink macros actually emit
   - Running a canvas dev node
   - Running my own canvas-ui
-  - Uploading a contract to a canvos devnet
+  - Uploading a contract to a canvas devnet
   - Executing the contract in the canvas-ui
   - The contract bundle
   - Wiping the dev chain
   - Aside: canvas-ui gets out of sync with the on-chain state
-  - Deploying from the command line
+  - (Failing to) deploy from the command line
+  - Inconclusion

 ## About Parity, Polkadot, Substrate, and Ink